Whittier Trust Co. Sells 1,417 Shares of Newell Brands Inc. (NASDAQ:NWL)

-Whittier Trust Co. reduced its position in shares of Newell Brands Inc. (NASDAQ:NWL – Get Rating) by 13.1% in the third quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 9,379 shares of the company’s stock after selling 1,417 shares during the quarter.
-Whittier Trust Co.’s holdings in Newell Brands were worth $130,000 as of its most recent filing with the Securities & Exchange Commission.
+Whittier Trust Co. lowered its stake in shares of Newell Brands Inc. (NASDAQ:NWL – Get Rating) by 13.1% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 9,379 shares of the company’s stock after selling 1,417 shares during the period.
+Whittier Trust Co.’s holdings in Newell Brands were worth $130,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in NWL.
-CX Institutional bought a new position in Newell Brands in the 2nd quarter worth $25,000.
-Fairfield Bush & CO. bought a new position in Newell Brands in the 1st quarter worth $26,000.
-Triumph Capital Management bought a new position in Newell Brands in the 2nd quarter worth $32,000.
-Private Trust Co.
-NA bought a new position in Newell Brands in the 2nd quarter worth $33,000.
-Finally, CoreCap Advisors LLC bought a new position in Newell Brands in the 2nd quarter worth $38,000.
-92.31% of the stock is currently owned by institutional investors.
+Several other institutional investors and hedge funds have also recently modified their holdings of the stock.
+Banco Bilbao Vizcaya Argentaria S.A. raised its position in shares of Newell Brands by 0.6% during the second quarter.
+Banco Bilbao Vizcaya Argentaria S.A. now owns 91,564 shares of the company’s stock valued at $1,743,000 after buying an additional 519 shares during the last quarter.
+Mariner LLC raised its position in shares of Newell Brands by 3.3% during the first quarter.
+Mariner LLC now owns 16,544 shares of the company’s stock valued at $355,000 after buying an additional 532 shares during the last quarter.
+Pinnacle Associates Ltd. raised its position in shares of Newell Brands by 1.3% during the second quarter.
+Pinnacle Associates Ltd. now owns 43,826 shares of the company’s stock valued at $834,000 after buying an additional 570 shares during the last quarter.
+Private Advisor Group LLC raised its position in shares of Newell Brands by 5.0% during the first quarter.
+Private Advisor Group LLC now owns 12,567 shares of the company’s stock valued at $269,000 after buying an additional 593 shares during the last quarter.
+Finally, CHICAGO TRUST Co NA raised its position in shares of Newell Brands by 3.5% during the second quarter.
+CHICAGO TRUST Co NA now owns 18,165 shares of the company’s stock valued at $346,000 after buying an additional 618 shares during the last quarter.
+Institutional investors own 92.31% of the company’s stock.

-The business also recently declared a quarterly dividend, which was paid on Thursday, December 15th.
-Stockholders of record on Wednesday, November 30th were issued a dividend of $0.23 per share.
-This represents a $0.92 dividend on an annualized basis and a dividend yield of 7.03%.
-The ex-dividend date of this dividend was Tuesday, November 29th.
-Newell Brands’s payout ratio is presently 69.17%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, December 15th.
+Stockholders of record on Wednesday, November 30th were given a dividend of $0.23 per share.
+The ex-dividend date was Tuesday, November 29th.
+This represents a $0.92 annualized dividend and a dividend yield of 7.03%.
+Newell Brands’s dividend payout ratio (DPR) is 69.17%.

 Newell Brands Inc designs, manufactures, sources, and distributes consumer and commercial products worldwide.
 It operates in five segments: Commercial Solutions, Home Appliances, Home Solutions, Learning and Development, and Outdoor and Recreation.
 The Commercial Solutions segment provides commercial cleaning and maintenance solutions; closet and garage organization products; hygiene systems and material handling solutions; and home and security, and smoke and carbon monoxide alarms products under the BRK, First Alert, Mapa, Quickie, Rubbermaid, Rubbermaid Commercial Products, and Spontex brands.